Why buy a cooler?

 Coleman Xtreme Portable Cooler with Wheels

-This requires effortless rolling over all types of terrain.
+This cooler requires effortless rolling over all types of terrain.

 Pros: Who doesn’t love a classic?
 This Coleman portable 62-quart cooler on wheels features revolutionary cooling technology, insulating and keeping ice for up to five days in temperatures as high as 90 degrees.
 Its large, plastic construction holds up to 95 cans and rolls on heavy-duty wheels for an effortless experience on any terrain, including stubborn sand.
 Need extra seating?
 The great thing about Coleman coolers is their sturdiness and ability to support up to 250 pounds, so feel free to grab a seat when the lid’s closed.
 Otherwise, crack open a cold one and keep it conveniently close in one of the lid’s handy cupholders.

-Bottom Line: If you’re looking for a more traditional ice chest for overnight trips without sacrificing extra-cool storage and durability, Coleman has you covered at an excellent price.
+Bottom Line: If you’re looking for a more traditional ice chest for overnight trips without sacrificing extra-cool storage and durability, Coleman has you covered with this cooler at an excellent price.

 TOURIT Insulated 30-Can Cooler Backpack